mouhamadibrahim/Lasso-implementation/README.md

 # Lasso-implementation
-this is a creation of Lasso model on the diabetes dataset
+in this project, I have built Lasso and inductive conformal prediction algorithm on the diabetes dataset.